core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 message ID takes the same function on the CoAP layer.
 Dedicated identification of DNS message exchanges on the wire is thus not necessary.

+TBD: ETag option?

 ### Examples

 TBD

 Responses
 ---------

-- GET: Expected successful response code: 2.05 Content
-- POST/FETCH expected successful response code:
-    - POST: 2.01 Created
+This document specifies responses of Content Format "application/dns-message" which encodes the DNS response in the binary format, specified in {{!RFC1035}}.
+For this type of responses, the Content Format option indicating the "application/dns-message" format MUST be included.
+A DoC server MUST be able to parse requests of Content Format "application/dns-message".

+Each DNS query-response pair is mapped to a train one or more of CoAP request-response pairs.
+If supported, a DoC server MAY transfer the DNS response in more than one CoAP response using the Block2 option {{!RFC7959}}.

+### Response Codes and Handling DNS and CoAP errors

+A DNS response indicates either success or failure for the DNS query.
+As such, SHOULD CoAP responses carrying any valid DNS response, use a 2.xx Success response code.
+GET and FETCH requests SHOULD be responded to with a 2.05 Content response.
+POST requests SHOULD be responded to with a 2.01 Created response.

+CoAP responses with non-successful response codes MUST NOT contain any payload and may only be used on errors in the CoAP layer or when a request does not fulfill the requirements of the DoC protocol.

+For consistency, communications errors with an upstream DNS server such as timeouts SHOULD be indicated with a SERVFAIL DNS response in a successful CoAP response.

+A DoC client might try to repeat a non-successful exchange unless otherwise prohibited.
+For instance, a FETCH request MUST NOT be repeated with a URI Template for which the DoC server already responded with a 4.05 Method Not Allowed, as the server might only implement legacy CoAP and does not support the FETCH method.
+The DoC client might also elect to repeat a non-successful exchange with a different URI Template, for instance, when the response indicates an unsupported content format.

+### Examples

-    - FETCH: 2.05 Content
+- ...
-- On success (see above for response code):
-    - DNS response carried as binary "wire" DNS message format {{!RFC1035}} in payload
-    - MUST have Content Format option (set to "application/dns-message")
-    - MUST have Max-Age option (set to minimum TTL from DNS response)
-- Only report CoAP layer errors with CoAP error messages.
-  Examples:
 - MUSTs for DoC not full-filled by CoAP request: `4.00 Bad Request`
 - Content Format in Accept option can not be generated: `4.06 Not Acceptable`
 - Content Format of payload is not as expected: `4.15 Unsupported Content-Format`
-- DNS layer errors MUST be responded with successful CoAP message (cmp.
-  {{?RFC8484}}, section 4.2.1)
-    - On communication error with upstream DNS server (e.g. timeout): respond to query with SERVFAIL message

 CoAP/CoRE Integration
 =====================

 Proxies and caching
 -------------------
+- responses SHOULD have Max-Age option (set to minimum TTL from DNS response)
 - Cache SHOULD support FETCH ("the request body is part of the cache key"
   {{!RFC8132}})